 Ay 218.
-Extrasolar Planets.
+Extrasolar Planets and Stellar Seismology.
 9 units (3-0-6); third term.
-Close to 500 planets have been identified in orbit around normal stars.
+Close to 300 planets have been identified in orbit around normal stars.
 Astronomers are now embarking on understanding the statistics of extrasolar planet populations and characterizing with great precision individual planets, namely, determining their masses, radii, and in some cases, diagnosing their atmospheres.
+The successfully operating French mission COROT and the soon-to-be-launched NASA mission Kepler will dramatically increase the knowledge of extrasolar planets, primarily via their superb photometric precision.
+Such precision will also enable stellar seismology studies, as undertaken with the MOST satellite.
+These photometric missions will soon be followed by astrometric missions such as GAIA and SIM/PlanetQuest.
 The course will review the state of extrasolar planets, take up case studies, and anticipate findings.
-Not offered: 2011-12
+Not offered 2010-11.

 Ay 219.
 Element Abundances from the Big Bang to the Present.
 9 units (3-0-6); third term.
 Prerequisites: Ay 121, 123, 124, 126.
 Survey of the formation of the elements in the universe as a function of cosmic time.
 Review of the determination of abundances in meteorites, stars, H II regions, and in interstellar and intergalactic gas using the electromagnetic spectrum from radio waves to X rays.
 Theory of nucleosynthesis in stars, supernovae and the Big Bang, including the s- and r-processes and explosive nucleosynthesis.
 Particular attention will be paid to the theory and observation of element synthesis in the "First Stars" in the universe.
 Emphasis will be placed on the connection between element synthesis, the initial mass function of star formation, and galactic evolution, including the role of galactic winds.
-Not offered 2011-12.
+Not offered 2010-11.